mobieus10036/az-cost-assessment/INSTALL.md

 # Installation & Setup Instructions

-Simple step-by-step guide to get the Azure Cost Analyzer running locally. **No Azure Storage or other infrastructure needed.**
+Simple step-by-step guide to get the AZ Cost Assessment running locally. **No Azure Storage or other infrastructure needed.**

 ## Step-by-Step Setup